-With the club successfully hosting a Ladies Surrey league fixture for the first time in many years and another emphatic win by Sophie Harris, this really was a day when Belgrave was shown at its best.
+A good day for Belgrave Harriers.With the club successfully hosting a Ladies Surrey league fixture for the first time in many years and another emphatic win by Sophie Harris, this was a day to show Belgrave at its best.
 A strong turnout from the Belles gave the A team a third-place finish on the day moving them up to fourth overall with just one race to come.
 Terrific support from the many Belgrave members around the course did much to lift the team’s spirits and provide a great showcase for the club on the day.